shaerul/ELK-Stack-Project/README.md

 - Download and launch a **ELK Stack** container with `docker-container`
 - Enable service **docker** on boot with `systemd` (automatically start after system reboot and/or container restart)

-The following screenshot displays the result of running `sudo docker ps -a` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps -a` after successfully configuring the ELK instance.

 ![Screenshot](Images/output-docker-ps.png)